 IN THE INTERNAL CENACLE

-4,5 The brothers and sisters can have the possibility, according to the horarium established in common, not only of praying together and sharing their meals in the common place denominated the "internal cenacle" (as well as working together, when necessary), but above all of being able, as far as possible, to share even daily their wonderful experiences of the Lord, after the example of the Apostles (cf. Acts 1:14; 2:46).
+4,5 In a common location called the "internal cenacle," the brothers and sisters can have the opportunity, according to their common schedule, not only of praying and sharing meals together (as well as working together, whenever necessary), but above all of sharing (when possible - even daily) their wonderful experiences of the Lord, following the example of the Apostles (cf. Acts 1:14; 2:46).

-4,6 In our travels, as far as possible, the friars always travel by hitchhiking in pairs and bare of all things superfluous, as the Lord advised us more than once (cf. Mt.
-10:5-14; Lk.
-10:1-11).
-In the cases when the sisters also travel (cf. Lk.
-8:1-2; Jn.
-2:12), the friars should always make an appeal to prudence, never leaving the sisters without due protection (cf. Tob.
-5:17; Gal.
-4:14b).
+4,6 In their travels, as far as possible, the friars should always go two by two, hitchhiking - and without anything superfluous, as the Lord repeatedly advised (cf. Matt 10:5-14; Luke 10:1-11).
+In the cases in which the sisters also travel (cf. Luke 8:1-2; John 2:12), the friars should always appeal to prudence, never leaving the sisters without due accompaniment (cf. Tob 5:17; Gal 4:14b).